Pokemon Card Grades Explained

 |---|---|---|---|

-| PSA 9 | Mint | 60/40 front, 90/10 back | Nearly perfect with only one minor flaw visible under magnification.
-Minor printing imperfection or very slight off-centering. |
+| 9 | Mint | 60/40 front, 90/10 back | A superb card with only one minor flaw that is only visible under close inspection.
+Corners are sharp to the naked eye with only one showing minor imperfection upon close inspection. |

-| PSA 7 | Near Mint | 70/30 front, 90/10 back | Slight surface wear upon close inspection.
-Minor fraying on corners, slight out-of-register focus, or minor printing blemish.
-Most original gloss retained. |
+| 7 | Near Mint | 70/30 front, 90/10 back | A card with just a slight surface wear visible upon close inspection.
+Corners may have slight fraying.
+Picture focus may be slightly off-register.
+A minor printing blemish is acceptable.
+Most of the original gloss retained. |

-| PSA 5 | Excellent | 80/20 front, 90/10 back | Noticeable flaws that detract from the card's appeal.
-Moderate wear visible without magnification. |
+| 5 | Excellent | 80/20 front, 90/10 back | A card that shows some noticeable flaws including one or more areas of the card that detract from the card's visual appeal.
+Minor rounding on corners.
+Slight scratching visible. |

-| PSA 3 | Very Good | 90/10 front, 90/10 back | Obvious wear with noticeable corner rounding and surface wear becoming apparent. |
+| 3 | Very Good | 90/10 front, 90/10 back | A card showing obvious handling.
+Corners show significant wear with some rounding.
+May have some minor creases.
+Some gloss lost. |

 BGS Subgrades Explained